Review-Danzig 4 the 4th Studio Album by American Heavy Metal Band Danzig

 How Does Danzig 4 Start Out?

 Brand New God is a really groovy rock kind of song about a creature that is on the loose to get its prey.
 It is like a reaper stalking someone.
+When the thundering drum sound starts to come in with the riffing, you know this song is going to be special.
 Also, one of the highlights on this album is the next song called Little Whip!
 The song starts with some nice, soft guitar playing while Glenn’s voice adds to the atmosphere.
 The heaviness kicks in as Glenn does his trademark yelling.
-The song is about someone that seems to be getting tortured.
-The bass line also kicks in adding to the greatness of the song.
 There is not as much of a thrash metal element on this album compared to Danzig 3.
-The only song that I can think of that sounds close enough to thrash metal is the song Bringer of Death.
+Brand New God and Little Whip are probably the two best songs on the album that is also sometimes known as Danzig 4p.
+Little Whip starts out with this atmospheric doom metal sound before it gets heavier and Glenn does his trademark yells.
+Some of you may be really annoyed with Glenn's constant yells especially in the song Little Whip.
+But if you hang in there, you will find this album pretty darn good.

 Favorite Song on the Album Danzig 4